 You must complete 49 units in General Education, including 9 units of upper division GE.
 Some majors have specific GE requirements - make sure to consult with your academic advisors to understand your GE pattern!

-All incoming students are required to submit assignments and reflections to the GE Portfolio in Canvas.
+All incoming students are required to submit assignments and reflections to the GE Program ePortfolio as a part of their GE requirements.